-How to meet the quality of service (QoS) requirements of different services on the same network infrastructure is a major challenge in 5G/6G era for mobile operators.
-The accuracy and real-time classification of network traffic is the prerequisite and foundation to solve this problem. \cite{gu2021research} As a result, network traffic classification is of great significance to network operation management and has been a hot research topic in recent years.
-At the same time, with the excellent performance of deep learning in machine vision and other fields, its application to network traffic classification has become a research topic in recent years. \cite{rezaei2019deep,wang2019survey}
+Network traffic classification is of great significance to network operation management.
+How to improve the classification accuracy and real-time performance has been always a key issue in the field of network traffic classification.
+At the same time, with the excellent performance of deep learning in machine vision and other fields, its application to network traffic classification has become a hot research topic in recent years \cite{gu2021research,rezaei2019deep,wang2019survey}.

-From the perspective of the granularity of the network traffic data to be mined, there are mainly three kinds of related works: 1) the packet level identification \cite{lotfollahi2020deep,zeng2019test,xu2019traffic,ren2021tree,xie2021self}, i.e. the application category of each packet in the network traffic is identified separately; 2) the data flow level identification \cite{wang2017end,liu2019fs,shapira2021flowpic,zhao2021flow,babaria2021flowformers}, i.e. identifying the upstream or downstream traffic in the common "client server" or "browser server" model communication process; 3) the traffic session level identification \cite{wang2017end,yang2021aefeta}, i.e. the full upstream and downstream traffic of the client or browser and server communication is considered as a whole, and the identification is conducted based on the session.
-Among them, session-level and flow-level identifications require waiting for a sufficient number of traffic packets to obtain the meaningful time series and statistical features.
-Obviously, they cannot meet the high real-time requirements of the online network traffic classification tasks \cite{gu2021research}.
-In contrast, the waiting time for each individual packet is much shorter, and thus packet-level identifications are more suitable for online traffic classification.
+From the perspective of the granularity of the network traffic data to be mined, there are mainly three kinds of related works: 1) the packet-level traffic identification \cite{lotfollahi2020deep,zeng2019test,xu2019traffic,ren2021tree,xie2021self}, i.e., the traffic category of each packet in the network traffic is identified separately; 2) the flow-level traffic identification \cite{wang2017end,liu2019fs,shapira2021flowpic,zhao2021flow,babaria2021flowformers}, i.e., identifying the upstream or downstream traffic in the typical "client-server" or "browser-server" model communication process; 3) the session-level traffic identification \cite{wang2017end,yang2021aefeta}, i.e., the entire upstream and downstream traffic of the client or browser and server communication is considered as a whole, and the identification is conducted based on the session.
+Among them, session-level and flow-level identifications require waiting for sufficient traffic packets to obtain meaningful time series and statistical features.
+They cannot meet the high real-time requirements of the online network traffic classification tasks \cite{gu2021research, wu2022online}.
+In contrast, each packet's waiting time is much shorter, and thus, packet-level identifications are more suitable for online traffic classification.